This whole wheat bread recipe could not be softer, or easier, and it requires less hands-on time than going to the store!

 the struggle is real

+It's been a challenge to create a whole wheat bread recipe that matched the goodness of the loaves from the stores.
 Bread dough used to frustrate me yes, but whole wheat bread dough would just send me over the edge.
 My dough was either too wet and sticky, or too hard and stiff.
-It wouldn’t bake up soft and tender the way white bread would; instead it would be dense and crumbly.
+It wouldn't bake up soft and tender the way white bread would; instead it would be dense and crumbly.
 Eventually I gave it a rest (no pun intended), and focused on building my white bread baking skills.

 I didn't come back to wheat flour for a while, but when I did I had a new attitude and a new skill set based on what I did know about white breads.
 Isn't it funny how sometimes you just need to walk away from something, and when you come back it makes more sense?
 If you're whole wheat bread baking story sounds anything like mine, and you're still frustrated, keep reading.